jeff4/bionotes.github.io/_comp/css.md

 * Keep in mind, these rounded corners for an element if that element has an actively colored border or actively background-color.
 * Values typically provided in **em**'s or **pixels**.
 * Percentages are allowed and are useful for keeping the curve proportional to the box.
-* If using the 'full' individual corner version, the order is clockwise starting from upper left. p.
+* If using the 'full/individual' corner version, the order is clockwise starting from upper left. p.
 372

 #### Border Radius (shorthand) p.
 371
 * Property Name: border-radius